davish/GloveCopter/blog.md

 Yesterday and today all I was working on really was taking out some of the kinks.
 You can check out the commits from those two days on [GitHub][8] if you're interested.
 I really need to work out the trim though, right now I have to tilt my hand to the right to get the copter flying steady.
 Once I get the final parts and build I'll probably add a pot for trim.

+## Finishing the controller ##
+### 12/18/12 ###

+I think today I can finally say that the controller is finished.
+I will still need to tweak calibrations when I move from the prototype controller to a final, more glove-like form.
+An [Arduino Micro][9] some [Adafruit Proto-Boards][10].
+I don't have access to a 3D printer, but I was thinking of either covering a bent clothes hanger with sugru, or designing a model to get printed on Shapeways.
+With the addition of an adjustable minimum/maximum values for x and y axes, the program can be used by anyone with an arduino, accelerometer (not just the one I use) and an IR LED.
+The one more thing on my to-do list is to add support for a trim potentiometer.

 [1]: http://hackaday.com/2012/12/08/more-fun-with-syma-107-reverse-engineering/
 [2]: http://www.thinkgeek.com/product/f2c6/